ThomasHaraldMueller/Hypersonic_Simulation_GHAME/README.md

 # Hypersonic_Simulation_GHAME

-Simulink implementation of the 6-DOF Generic Hypersonic Aerodynamic Model Example (GHAME).
+Simulink implementation of the 6-DOF Generic Hypersonic Aerodynamic Model Example (GHAME), a hypersonic aerodynamic model originally developed by NASA in 1989 as a simulation platform for the National AeroSpace Plane (NASP) program.

 The original GHAME implementation was developed by Peter H. Zipfel as C++ code accompanying *Modeling and Simulation of Aerospace Vehicle Dynamics, Fourth Edition*.
 The reference implementation can be obtained from the AIAA website:
 https://arc.aiaa.org/doi/suppl/10.2514/4.107535